 The 2015-16 theme is: My Vision for America

-Students should record their reading of the draft to a CD.
+Students should record their reading of the draft to an audio CD or flash drive.
 The recording can be no shorter than three minutes and no longer than five minutes (plus or minus five seconds).

 Entries begin at the Post level.
-Once the student creates their essay and completes burning the audio version to a CD, they can submit their typed version, CD and the Voice of Democracy entry form to their local participating VFW Post by the November 1 deadline.
+Once the student creates their essay and completes burning the audio version to an audio CD/flash drive, they can submit their typed version, CD/flash drive and the Voice of Democracy entry form to their local participating VFW Post by the November 1 deadline.

 Originality is worth 30 points: Treatment of the theme should show imagination and human interest.